Jeunese/jeunese.github.io/docs/overview.md

 IX work with software developers and UX designers to ensure that information is meaningful, accurate, user-friendly, and formatted appropriately, whether that's as part of technical documentation or in the product itself.
 The aim is to optimise how people engage with information to maximise the user experience (UX) of a product.
 To this end, IX are responsible for:

 - Technical content authoring for a software company's products and services.
 For guidance on technical writing and, in particular, writing product documentation, see [Technical Writing Guidelines](https://jeunese.github.io/#/technical-writing).
-- In-product content development, such as error messages and on-screen text.
+- In-product content development (UX writing), such as error messages and on-screen text.
 For information on UX writing, see [UX Writing Guidelines](/ux-writing).
 - Website infrastructure for product documentation.
 For an overview of this approach to managing documentation, see [Online Documentation](/online-documentation).

 Information developers in IX typically work closely with: